Do-It-Yourself Acoustic Panels and Bass Traps…

 Often people decide to build their own acoustic panels and bass traps for reasons ranging from budget constraints to needing entire customized setups.
 GIK Acoustics offers a wide variety of DIY materials ranging from DIY Frames, Owens Corning – sometimes referred to as OC – and Knauf rigid fiberglass to the fabrics needed to cover your acoustic panels and bass traps.

-Before purchasing DIY supplies, it’s best to start with a plan of attack for how your acoustic panels and bass traps will be constructed.
-There are tons of how-tos on building acoustic panels, so we won’t rehash old information.
+Before purchasing some DIY supplies to make acoustic panels or bass traps, it’s best to start with a plan of attack for how your they will be constructed.
+There are tons of how-tos on building acoustic panels, so we won’t rehash old information on how to make acoustic panels or homemade bass traps.
 Instead, this article looks to analyze one of the biggest questions surrounding panel construction: what is the difference between acoustic panels and bass traps constructed with and without frames?

 Building DIY acoustic panels and DIY bass traps without frames can be beneficial for a few reasons.
 Constructing them without wood can save money and can make for less hassle if you don’t have the correct tools to work with.
 However, without frames, panels will have a “pillowy” look and can sag over time.
 And with nothing to attach screws, clips, or wire, they can be more difficult to mount.

 Building your acoustic panels DIY and bass traps with frames along the outside can help retain longevity of acoustic panels, provide easy mounting points, and give straight, clean edges around the sides of your panels.
 Even though constructing acoustic panels and bass traps with frames will increase your cost of materials and take more time to construct, it’s a worthy endeavor just to keep the place looking good.